mirfan899/sppas/sppas/doc/05_CLI/52_CLI_annotations.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-###tokenize.py
+###ntokenize.py

-This program performs Tokenization, i.e. text normalization on a given file.
+This program performs Tokenization, i.e. the text normalization of a given
+file or a raw text.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 usage: tokenize.py -r vocab [options]